rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 On every build Travis CI provides useful environment variables to customize your build.
 Here you use *TRAVIS_BRANCH* to run the nested code only on *staging* branch builds.

-But before you can push to Amazon Elastic Container Registry, you need to log in.
+But before you can push to Amazon ECR you need to log in.
 Unfortunately, to do this you need the AWS CLI to communicate with AWS, but the virtual machines on which the builds run don't have it installed.
 So you'll have to install it yourself.
 Inside the *if* statement add the
 lines: